olgapombo/olgapombo.github.io/curriculum.md

 * Expert for Horizon-EIC-2021-PATHFINDEROPEN-01, 2021.

 **National Selection Panels**
-* Member of the selection panel for the “Instituto Portugues do Livro e da Leitura” (1992-1994)
 * Member of the selection panel for the prize “Tradução Científica e Técnica em Língua Portuguesa” (2003, 2004-2005)
 *  the selection panel for the “Olimpíadas Nacionais de Filosofia” organized by the Portuguese Society of Philosophy (2012-2013)
 * Member of the selection panel for the Philosophical Essay Prize (14th edition) organized by the Portuguese Society of Philosophy (2021)